 Wearables are fun and cool, but aren't always useful or usable

-An exciting array of new smart wearable devices are available to consumers, but very few have proven to be useful enough to become a staple of our daily lives.
+An exciting array of new smart wearable devices are available to consumers as. new form of emerging technology, but very few have proven to be useful enough to become a staple of our daily lives.

 The wearables experience is very different from that of any other portable device.
 In the morning a smartwatch might vibrate to get your attention to look at it because you have a meeting in 10 minutes.
 The device might alert you that you have reached your target heart rate while exercising.
 The user might then swipe the screen a few times to change to a different song track.

 Samsung Gear S2 used during a workout routine.
 Image courtesy of Samsung.

 User experience teams have been able to collect lots of data about usage habits through diary studies and run usability tests to understand if users can use these devices.
 While informative, these methods are unable to capture the subtle, yet critical behavior of visual attentiveness.
 Eye tracking provides insights into wearable device use.

 Eye tracking can help researchers to better understand how users are viewing wearables and to identify usability issues that might not be detected by direct observation of participants in a usability test.
 At Key Lime Interactive, we have been working on new methods for analyzing eye tracking data that are most applicable for studying wearables.

 Our goal is to establish benchmark metrics for a variety of wearable devices and apps so that we can help our clients understand how their products compare and to make suggestions for improving the user’s experience.

 Visual attentiveness is key to understanding the UX of wearables